elakela/Dog-Breed-Recognition/README.md

-🐶 Dog Breed Classification with Deep Learning
+🐶 Dog Breed Recognition with Deep Learning

 This project explores the challenge of automatically classifying dog breeds using state-of-the-art deep learning and supervised learning techniques.